gb160/gb160.github.io/info_signing.md

 * There are third party app signing services who will provide you with the necessary files to sign the IPA for 12 months.
 This effectively gives you the benefits of using an Apple developer certificate at a smaller cost.
 * One such service that many people use is [UDID Registrations](https://www.udidregistrations.com/buy)
 * The silver package is the cheapest package that offers the necessary files to sign and install Mod DJI Fly, however I recommend at least the gold package as it offers protection if your device gets revoked.
-* **I must point out that I'm not affiliated with UDID Registrations in any way, and I'm not responsible for your experiences with them.
-I've used their service before and had a positive experience.**
+* **I must point out that I'm not affiliated with UDID Registrations in any way and I'm not responsible for your experiences with them, however I currently use their service and have experienced zero problems.**

 ## Flysign is a quick, simple online solution for signing and installing Mod DJI Fly
 * When you have your .mobileprovision, .p12 files and your .p12 password you can follow the FlySign guide: